Chief Ignacio

 Chief Ignacio (c.
-1828–1913) was a chief of the Weeminuche band of the Ute tribe of American Indians, also called the Southern Utes, located in present-day Colorado north of the San Juan River.
+1828 – 1913) was a chief of the Weeminuche band of the Ute tribe of American Indians, also called the Southern Utes, located in present-day Colorado north of the San Juan River.

-He led the band through many difficult years in the late nineteenth century, when they were being encroached on by European-American settlers.
+Ignacio led the band through many difficult years in the late nineteenth century, when they were being encroached on by European-American settlers.
 In January 1880, Chief Ignacio was part of the Ute delegation that traveled to Washington, DC to testify before the US Congress about the 1879 Meeker Massacre and the Ute uprising among the northern Utes on the White River.
 Although the Weeminuche had not participated in that violence, white settlers wanted to push all the Utes away from their areas.
 The Utes tried to negotiate for peace, but later that year Congress passed legislation forcing the Utes into reservations.
 Unlike the Northern and Central bands of Utes, who were forced to reservations in Utah, the Weeminuche and two other Southern bands managed to stay in Colorado.

 Together with the Muache and Capote Utes, the Weeminuche occupied the Southern Ute Indian Reservation in southern Colorado and named their capital Ignacio in the chief's honor.